cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/load-balancer.md

 ### Switching between load balancers

 To switch traffic between load balancers, you should update the public DNS record for your application to point at the CNAME of your target load balancer.
-You can find the CNAME for any load balancer by clicking on its name in the Add-ins panel at the bottom of the Application Overview page.
+You can find the CNAME for any load balancer by clicking on its name in the Add-ins panel at the bottom of the Application Overview.

 We recommend keeping your TTL for these records set to 300 (5 minutes) to reduce any downtime to a minimum.